bmokase3093/alx-higher_level_programming/0x00-python-hello_world/README.md

 Complete the sorce code by slicing the string
 Complete this source code to print object-oriented programming with Python, followed by a new line.
 Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+Write a fucntion that checks if a singly linked list has a cycle in it